beckadd/barr-c-clang/README.md

 A minimum version number has been provided next to each configured option in the `.clang-format` file - comment out any option(s) that are too recent for your version of `clang-format`.

 Alternatively, you may want to download a newer version of `clang-format`.
 See the `clang` project documentation on instructions for your specific platform.

+### I have installed the custom clang-tidy, but when I run it on my code, it doesn't appear to notice my errors!

+This is probably because clang-tidy only checks using the checks that you have enabled.
+To enable all Barr C checks, provide the option "barrc-*".
+A full list of checks is provided with what area of concern they represent in COVERAGE.md.